carpentries-incubator/genome-mining/_episodes/02-antismash.md

 ~~~
 {: .language-bash}

-if using R-studio then in the left panel, chose the "more" option,
+iIf using R-studio then in the left panel, chose the "more" option,
 and "export" your file to your local computer.
-And then, decompress the
+Decompress the
  Streptococcus_agalactie_A909.prokka.zip file.

 Once in your local machine, in the directory Streptococcus_agalactie_A909.prokka
 open the `index.html` file on your local web browser.

 ## Understanding the output
-The visualization of the results includes many diferent options.
+The visualization of the results includes many different options.
 To understand all the possibilities, we suggest to read the following [tutorial:](https://docs.antismash.secondarymetabolites.org/understanding_output/)

-Briefly, on the "overview" page ´.HTML´ you can find all the regions
+Briefly, in the "overview" page ´.HTML´ you can find all the regions
 found within every analyzed record/contig (antiSMASH inputs), and
 summarized all these information in five main features:

 * **Region:** The region number.
 * **Type:** Type of the product detected by antiSMASH.
 * **From,To:** The location of the region (nucleotides).
-* **Most similar known cluster:** The closest compund from th MIBiG database.
+* **Most similar known cluster:** The closest compound from th MIBiG database.
 * **Similarity:** Percentage of genes within the closest known
-compound that have significant BLAS hit (The last two columns
+compound that have significant BLAST hit (The last two columns
 containing comparisons to the MiBIG database will only be shown
 if antiSMASH was run with the KnownClusterBlast option ´--cc-mibig´).